open-telemetry/opentelemetry.io/content/en/docs/contributing/style-guide.md

 Run `npm run check:spelling` to verify that all your words are spelled correctly.
 If `cspell` indicates an `Unknown word` error, verify if you wrote that word correctly.
 If so, add this word to the `cSpell:ignore` section at the top of your file.
-If no such section exists, you can add it to the frontmatter of a Markdown file or as a comment at the top of any other file:
+If no such section exists, you can add it to the front matter of a Markdown file or as a comment at the top of any other file:

 ```markdown